 Luckily, love trumps paperwork.

 The home is located in Seaton Village and comes with wooden floors, vintage flair, and large walk-in closets.
+It was reportedly sold for 1.6 million in January 2018.

 The prince’s wealth is impressive